 - Right to object: If you, or your customer, decide that you no longer wish to allow your data to be included in our analytics or for us to provide personalized (targeted) marketing content at any time, you may contact us to request removal of this data.

 BlueHost.com will provide the necessary mechanism to comply with requests from you, and support you in fulfilling GDPR requests from your customers.

 What is bluehost doing to comply with the GDPR?

-BlueHost.com is committed to achieving compliance with the GDPR by May 25, 2018.
-This will include work "behind the scenes," such as reviewing and updating (as necessary) our agreements, policies, internal processes, features and templates to assure our compliance.
+BlueHost.com has been compliant with GDPR since May 25, 2018.
+This included work "behind the scenes," such as reviewing and updating our agreements, policies, internal processes, features and templates to assure our compliance.

 What do I need to do differently to be compliant with the GDPR?

 There are two parties that have accountability for dealing with personal data, the “controller” and the “processor.”
 The “controller” defines the means and purpose of the use of personal data and the “processor” only acts on the behalf of what the “controller” has instructed and processes personal data for them.